Managed Trusted Internet Protocol Service

 Managed Trusted Internet Protocol Service (MTIPS) was developed by the US General Services Administration (GSA) to allow US Federal agencies to physically and logically connect to the public Internet and other external connections in compliance with the Office of Management and Budget's (OMB) Trusted Internet Connection (TIC) Initiative.

 MTIPS will reduce the number of connections, as originally dictated in the TIC mandate, but will not reduce the connection points to the degree originally quoted.
 Instead, focus has shifted on the securing of existing connections using the MTIPS architecture.

 Managed Services

 The Networx Program facilitates the transition to an MTIPS transport provider for participating agencies.
 Verizon, AT&T, and Qwest (now CenturyLink) are the carriers who will participate in the MTIPS services.

 Architecture

 Standards compliance

-"MTIPS shall comply with the following standards, as applicable, and when commercially available.
-After award, the contractor may propose alternatives at no additional cost to the Government that meet or exceed the provisions of the listed standards."
+The MTIPS framework requires compliance with the following standards.
+After being awarded an MTIPS contract, the contractor may propose alternatives at no additional cost to the Government that meet or exceed the provisions of the listed standards.